Key to blog text;

 In the Bible, there is Actually a Hierarchy of Love to Neighbor

 “Love each other in a way that makes you feel close like brothers and sisters.
-And give each other more honor than you give yourself” (Rom 12:10 ERV)
+And give each other more honor than you give yourself” (Romans 12:10)

 Why is this at the top of the hierarchy?
 Because we love the brethren because of what is found in each and every one of them.
 And that is God Himself!
-And where God is dwelling that where heaven is found!
-And heaven is our eternal home and our hoped-for destiny.
+And where God is dwelling that is where heaven is found!

 “The ruler of this world has blinded the minds of those who don’t believe.
 They cannot see the light of the Good News—the message about the divine greatness of Christ.
-Christ is the one who is exactly like God” (2 Corinthians 4:4 ERV)
+Christ is the one who is exactly like God” (2 Corinthians 4:4)

 Since God loves all people, to have them hurt and destroyed violates the first GREAT COMMANDMENT to love God.
-All others commands are secondary!.
+All other commands are secondary!
 This is why in order to follow the SECOND command “to love your neighbor” you must always have in view the FIRST GREAT COMMANDMENT.